recryptproject/qtumbook/part2/erc20-token.md

 ![](./erc20-token/mint-waiting-authorization.jpg)

-This request requires your authorization because it costs QTUM.
+This request requires your authorization because it costs RECRYPT.
 Visit the authorization UI (http://localhost:9899/) to approve it:

 ![](./erc20-token/mint-auth.jpg)